Cold chain breaches

 - Isolate the affected vaccines immediately to prevent further use (e.g. put a sign on the refrigerator door) and notify relevant staff.
 Keep vaccines refrigerated between +2 degrees Celsius and +8 degrees Celsius (using alternative storage if necessary).
 Do not discard any vaccine at this point.

-Notify QHIP of the breach as soon as possible by phone.
+- Notify the Immunisation Program of the breach as soon as possible.

 You will need to provide: